danielaparker/jsoncons/doc/md/Classes/json.md

     template <class T>
     T as() const
-Attempts to coerce the json value to the template type
+Attempts to convert the json value to the template value type

     as<bool>
 Returns `false` if value is `false` or `null`, if value is a zero length string, or if value is a zero length array or object.
 Everything else returns `true`.